zevck/S.T.F.U/README.md

 # S.T.F.U - Skyrim Talk Filter Utility
-Skyrim Talk Filter Utility silences tedious frequent utterances
+Skyrim Talk Filter Utility silences tedious frequent utterances.
+Block only what you want to block.

 ## What This Does
 &emsp;Skyrim separates dialogue into topics, which are categorized with subtypes like Hello, KnockOverObject, CombatToNormal, Taunts, etc. This mod uses the power of Mutagen/Synthesis to scan your load order and patch those dialogue responses with a condition that must be true in order to play.
 The patcher copies the responses into a new ESP that overrides the originals without tampering with them.
 The conditions can be toggled on or off via the MCM to allow or block dialogue, broken down into 60+ categories based on subtype.